Thinklab-SJTU/IMCPT-SparseGM-dataset/README.md

     --anno_path            'dataset annotation directory'                             default='data/IMC-PT-SparseGM/annotations'
     --stg   'strategy of graph building, tri or near or fc'   default='tri'

-We provide the download links of IMC-PT-SparseGM-50 and IMC-PT-SparseGM-100, i.e., IMC-PT-SparseGM with annotations of 50 and 100 anchor points from [google drive](https://drive.google.com/file/d/1C3xl_eWaCG3lL2C3vP8Fpsck88xZOHtg/view?usp=sharing) or [baidu drive (code: g2cj)](https://pan.baidu.com/s/1ZQ3AMqoHtE_uA86GPf2h4w).
+We provide the download links of IMC-PT-SparseGM-50 and IMC-PT-SparseGM-100, i.e., IMC-PT-SparseGM with annotations of 50 and 100 anchor points from [google drive](https://drive.google.com/file/d/1C3xl_eWaCG3lL2C3vP8Fpsck88xZOHtg/view?usp=sharing) or [baidu drive (code: g2cj)](https://pan.baidu.com/s/1ZQ3AMqoHtE_uA86GPf2h4w) or [hugging face](https://huggingface.co/datasets/esflfei/IMC-PT-SparseGM).

 You can also generate IMC-PT-SparseGM annotations by your demands (such as setting ``pt_num`` to 200), using IMC-PT-SparseGM generator.